alexklibisz/elastiknn/docs/pages/api.md

 ### Compatibility of Vector Types and Similarities

 Jaccard and Hamming similarity only work with sparse bool vectors.
-Cosine,[^note-angular-cosine] L1, and L2 similarity only work with dense float vectors.
+Cosine,[^note-angular-cosine],Dot[^note-dot-product], L1, and L2 similarity only work with dense float vectors.
 The following documentation assume this restriction is known.

 These restrictions aren't inherent to the types and algorithms, i.e., you could in theory run cosine similarity on sparse vectors.